-- 6. Click Save Changes. - 7.
-Navigate to the HDFS service and in the Search field, type Hadoop SSL Enabled.
-Click the value for the Hadoop SSL Enabled property and select the checkbox to enable SSL communication for HDFS, MapReduce, and YARN.
+- 10 Click Save Changes to commit the changes. - 11.
+Go to the HDFS service - 12 Click the Configuration tab. - 13 Type Hadoop SSL Enabled in the Search box. - 14 Select the Hadoop SSL Enabled property to enable SSL communication for HDFS, MapReduce, and YARN.